ngtrng/notes-manager/README.md

 ### 3. **Confirmation**:

-- After adding the note, you'll see a confirmation message: `[⭐] Note added.`.
+- After adding the note, you'll see a confirmation message: `[💾] Your note has been added.`.
 - The script will ask if you want to add another note: `[❓] Do you want to add another note? (y/n):`.
 - Enter `yes` or `y` to add another note, or `no` or `n` to finish.